York Market Analysis

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-Turning to the supply side, when we review the number of new listings that came onto the market in York in October, we see that we had 2,814 new listings, compared to 3,399 new listings in September.
-That’s approximately 17% fewer new listings, on a month over month basis.
+Turning to the supply side, when we review the number of new listings that came onto the market in York in May, we see that there were 3,411 new listings, compared to 3,411 new listings in April.
+New listings were unchanged from the previous month.
+Compared to May of last year, new listings were down about 17%, or 718 new listings lower.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.